-It’s typically not difficult for people to come up with a few scenarios.
+It’s typically pretty easy to come up with a few scenarios.
 I know that I certainly can.
 That’s because it’s a normal, natural part of being human to reflect back on aspects of our past we once judged or condemned when we reach new insights or see things from a clearer vantage point.

 I realized that if I could honestly say that I had invested 100% in exploring the opportunity and it didn’t work out the way my mind decided it “should”, then it was truly okay.

 Even though the entire scenario seemed "perfect" to my rational, present-moment mind, when things didn’t unfold in the way I had been hoping or planning for, I had a choice.

 I could fall into despair or resentment that things hadn’t turned out the way my mind had decided they should.

 Or, I could choose to believe that Life had my back, redirecting me away from something that was actually not mine to experience, or may have ultimately not been good for me.

 I invested myself, giving my attention and energy to what I was been being drawn to.
 I let myself get excited by the concept of things unfolding just as I had envisioned.

 When things didn't go as planned, I realized that I had still gotten to experience positive emotions - excitement, hope, joy, enthusiasm - so how could it be a "bad thing".

 So, instead of caring less, I have discovered that adopting this life philosophy brings with it the potential to become more passionately engaged with life.
 You follow the pulls and inclinations toward what interests you, what you enjoy, what you want to experience.
 It’s ACTIVE, giving your all to what feels right to you.

 The key is, if that doesn’t work out the way your mind has convinced you it has to for you to be happy or okay, you fully accept it.